Go directly to product information

 Try?

-Want to know how Sarawak tastes?
-You can also try a test tube, with enough pepper to fathom the flavor essence of this pepper.
+Want to know what Sarawak tastes like?
+You can also try a test tube with enough pepper to capture the flavor essence of this pepper to be able to understand.

 Batch number